damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 _**Note:** in case you don't have all formats recommended by **w3schools**, you can use just one of them, but your video most likely won't be supported in all devices and browsers.
-The video above (`.mp4` only) works on Mozilla Firefox for OS X, Android and Windows, and on Chrome for Android and for Windows.
+The video above (`.mp4` only) worked on Mozilla Firefox for OS X, Android and Windows, and on Chrome for Android and for Windows.
-Does not work on Chrome for OS X and iOS, neither on Safari.
-The best option for most cases is using YouTube or Vimeo embed videos in `<iframe>` tags._
+But it may not work on other devices/browser, such as Chrome for OS X and iOS, or Safari.
+In fact, the best option is using YouTube or Vimeo embed videos in `<iframe>` tags._

 ----